kvarak/dnd/docs/_Rules/skills.md

 <details>
 <summary>Generic crafting skills</summary>
 <div markdown="1">
-For each craft, you can select the skills described below.
+For each single craft, you can select the skills described below.
 Also note, that dwarves gain both the Journeyman crafter and Master crafter skills, as the craftsmanship of dwarves is well known.
 For other folk, during play, you do not have to spend points to gain the Journeyman crafter and Master crafter skills, instead you gain them as soon as you are applicable for them.
 <details>
 <summary>Appraiser (trait)</summary>
 The skill to correctly identify the approximate value of items according to their workmanship and innate value.
 Your experience allows you to always know an approximate value after examining an object for a few minutes.